 Associate Professor of Education, Program Director

-Kasi Allen is a “math activist” who began her career nearly three decades ago as a high school mathematics teacher in San Francisco.
-Her work as a K-12 mathematics educator has taken a variety of forms: classroom teaching in California and Oregon, facilitating professional development nationwide, evaluating K-12 mathematics improvement efforts, supporting innovative teaching practices, mentoring new teachers, and advocating for educational equity.
+Kasi Allen is a social justice educator who began her career nearly three decades ago as a high school mathematics teacher in San Francisco.
+Her professional work has taken a variety of forms: classroom teaching in California and Oregon, facilitating professional development nationwide, evaluating K-16 educational improvement efforts, studying systemic reform, supporting innovative teaching practices, mentoring new teachers, and advocating for educational equity.
 Her most current research involves the study of “math trauma.”

 As a doctoral student at Stanford University, Kasi began collaborating with Inverness Research, Inc., a small research and consulting group dedicated to supporting educational improvement in grades K-16, particularly in math and science.
-From 1992 to 2008, she collaborated with her Inverness colleagues to evaluate dozens of STEM initiatives – from district-based curriculum implementation and teacher enhancement efforts to regional math and science partnerships involving many districts and institutions of higher education, she helped evaluate efforts to build local capacity as well as sustainable improvement infrastructure.
+From 1992 to 2008, she collaborated with her Inverness Research colleagues to study initiatives in communities across the nation.
+From district-based reform efforts to regional partnerships involving many school districts and institutions of higher education, she helped evaluate efforts to build local capacity as well as sustainable improvement infrastructure.

-As a faculty member of Lewis & Clark’s Graduate School, Kasi is dedicated to providing rich, rewarding, relevant, and rigorous mathematics learning experiences for our pre-service interns that will prepare them to be the finest mathematics teachers in the region as well as the nation.
-In addition to serving as the program director mathematics subject area advisor for the ML/HS program, Kasi also teaches an algebra course in the EC/EL program that all interns must take.
+As a faculty member of Lewis & Clark’s Graduate School, Kasi is dedicated to providing rich, rewarding, relevant, and rigorous learning experiences for pre-service candidates that will prepare them to be “break the mold” mathematics teachers, dedicated to social justice.
+In addition to serving as the director and mathematics content area coordinate for the Secondary MAT program, Kasi also teaches a required algebra course in the Elementary MAT program.

 Because she believes that valuable mathematics learning occurs both in and out of the classroom, Kasi has served every year since 2004 as a mentor, coach and/or volunteer for FIRST robotics.
-She sees FIRST as a key element in improving K-16 STEM education nationwide.
+She sees FIRST as a valuable organization in improving K-16 STEM education nationwide.
 (See www.usfirst.org for more information.)

 As associate professor of education and mathematics coordinator in the M.A.T.
 Middle Level/High School Program, Kasi leads Lewis & Clark’s efforts to train and prepare math educators for the region and beyond.